JOALYS PARIS

 Frequently Asked Questions

-Clean gently with warm, soapy water and a soft brush.
-Avoid harsh chemicals, ultrasonic cleaners (especially for treated stones), and extreme heat.
-Store separately to prevent scratching other jewelry.
+Clean rubies with warm soapy water and a soft brush.
+Rubies score 9 on the Mohs scale, so they're tough.
+Avoid harsh chemicals, especially with treated stones.
+Skip ultrasonic cleaners for flux-healed or glass-filled rubies.
+Store ruby jewelry separately to prevent scratching softer gems.

 Natural rubies are the most price-sensitive gemstone we handle.
 A 0.5-carat difference in tone, a "no heat" verdict on a GIA report, a Mogok origin confirmation, any one of those can multiply value by 3x or more.
 That's why this stuff matters.

-In our experience at JOALYS, sourcing directly from mines in Sri Lanka, Madagascar, and Tanzania and cutting in Sri Lanka, we skip 2-3 intermediaries.
+In our experience at JOALYS, sourcing directly from mines in Sri Lanka, Madagascar, and Tanzania and cutting in-house, we skip 2 to 3 intermediaries.
 Better stones at fair prices, always with full disclosure on treatment status.
-We personally prefer Ceylon rubies for their distinctive fluorescent glow and competitive price-to-quality ratio.
+We personally prefer Ceylon rubies for their distinctive fluorescent glow and competitive price-to-quality ratio, though our Mozambique pieces outsell everything else.

 Browse our certified loose rubies or talk to our gemstone specialists for personalized guidance.